openmobilityfoundation/mobility-data-specification/provider/README.md

 }
 ```

 The `/vehicles` endpoint returns the specified vehicle (if a device_id is provided) or a list of known vehicles.
+Contains vehicle properties that do not change often.

 **Endpoint:** `/vehicles/{device_id}`
 **Method:** `GET`